November 19, 2019

 -Seriously?

 LL: You can probably hear telephones and things like that as well.
-But it kind of mixes together in an interesting way.
-I like that.
+But it kind of mixes together in an interesting way and I like that.

 -Does being in a relationship, as you are, help give you more stability in writing songs somehow?